30th April, 2026

 Proactive safety management can be seen as maintaining your health and safety standards and performance, planning ahead and scheduling the work needed to keep your workforce safe.

-The better you maintain your equipment, and proactively replace it within the recommended time frames, the less likely you will suffer an unexpected breakdown.
+The better you maintain your equipment and proactively replace it within the recommended time frames, the less likely you are to suffer an unexpected breakdown.
 The better your proactive safety management, the less chance of an accident occurring.

 And just like in building management, if you plan ahead, you can bring long-term health and safety benefits to an organisation.